 Each state has a system of bankruptcy exemptions that a bankruptcy filer can use to protect property.
 Most states have a homestead exemption amount based on dollar value, but some states limit the number of acres you can protect from creditors.

-The amount of your homestead exemption will depend on several factors, including where and when you bought the home, whether the state in which you’re filing allows you to use the federal exemptions, and whether you’ve moved within the last few years.
+The amount of your homestead exemption will depend on several factors, including where and when you bought the home, whether the state you're filing in allows you to use the federal exemptions, and whether you've moved within the last few years.

 Here are a few concepts to be aware of: